michaelmendoza/mssfp/readme.md

 # mSSFP (Multi-SSFP Reconstruction Library)

-mSSFP is library for image reconstuction for SSFP.
-This library supports ssfp simulations, various phantom generators, ssfp recontructions.
+mSSFP is library for image reconstuction for multi-acqusition SSFP.
+This library supports ssfp simulations, various phantom generators, and various ssfp recontructions using muliple phase-cycled ssfp images.

+Steady-Stead Free Precession (SSFP) MRI is class of fast pulse sequence capable of generating high SNR images.
+However, SSFP is highly-sensitive to off-resonance effects, which cause banding artifacts.
 Multiple SSFP images with different phase cycle amounts can be combined to suppress banding artifacts and for the estimation of quantitative biomarker like T1/T2 relaxation parameter mappings.
-Multiple methods for band suppression have been developed over the years, but each method has limitations.
+Multiple methods for band suppression have been developed over the years, and this library gives working code and notebook examples for a variety of these reconstrcution techniques.

 ## Features

 ### Simultations
   - ssfp

-### phantoms
+### Phantoms
-  - Shepp-Logan Phantom
+  - Shepp-Logan phantom
-  - Brain Phantom
+  - Simple block phantoms
-  - Simple Block Phantoms
+  - Brain phantom
-### Banding Arfact Removl Recons
+### Banding Artifact Removal Recons
   - Sum of squares
   - Eliptical singal model
   - Super field of view (superFOV)